What is a homeowners insurance declaration page?

 Some declaration pages go into a bit more detail about your home, including factors such as the type of home construction (i.e. manufactured, masonry, or stick-built), the roof material, and anything else that might have an impact on your policy or premiums.

 A bit further down on the page you’ll see details on your homeowners policy coverage and limits.
 This includes your deductible, the types and amounts of coverage included in the policy, and possibly other details.
+Use your declarations page for informational purposes and also as a contract between you and your insurance company.

 Most homeowners insurance policies break down their basic coverage amounts into six different types: